-After size, scarring is the biggest concern of breast augmentation patients.
+After size, scarring is one of the biggest concerns of breast augmentation patients.
 While the patients’ goal is to have an augmented or natural teardrop look with their results, they are still concerned about the appearance of the scars.
 No matter how a breast augmentation is performed, scars are inevitable since the implants are inserted into the breast.

 After surgery, patients often ask the best way to take care of the scars to get the best results.
 The best chance for success has a surgeon who is meticulous and detailed in their sewing technique.
 The second most important factor in postoperative scarring is the patient’s DNA.
 Unfortunately, some patients scar less well than others, and if you have this tendency, there is not much that can be done to improve this.